battleland-eu/crowned-bank/readme.md

 without having to open any new insecure network ports.

 ## Users
 Download latest build over at [Jenkins](https://jenkins.battleland.eu/job/BattleLand's%20Crowned%20Bank/lastBuild/).
+And you can read more over at [wiki](https://github.com/battleland-eu/crowned-bank/wiki).

 ## Developers
 ### How does it work?